World Organisation for Animal Health

 Strengthening Veterinary Services in Developing Countries (SVSDC)

-The need to fight animal diseases at global level led to the creation of the Office International des Epizooties through the international Agreement signed on January 25th 1924.
-In May 2003 the Office became the World Organisation for Animal Health but kept its historical acronym OIE.
-The OIE is the intergovernmental organisation responsible for improving animal health worldwide.
+The need to fight animal diseases at global level led to the creation of the Office International des Epizooties (OIE) through the international Agreement signed on January 25th 1924.
+In May 2003 the Office became the World Organisation for Animal Health.
+The Organisation is the intergovernmental organisation responsible for improving animal health worldwide.
 It is recognised as a reference organisation by the World Trade Organization (WTO) and in 2018 has a total of 182 Member Countries.
-The OIE maintains permanent relations with nearly 75 other international and regional organisations and has Regional and sub-regional Offices on every continent.
+WOAH maintains permanent relations with nearly 75 other international and regional organisations and has Regional and sub-regional Offices on every continent.